leo-lox/camelus/docs/README.md

 ## 1. Introduction
 This documentation provides a overview of the user interface (UI) design for Camelus.
 You will learn about the architechture in our app and how different UI elements work together.
-It also shows how the state management is working.
-Next, you will learn how the Nostr technologie is working.
-We will exactly describe what is going on behind the scene when a user hits the send button and sending a message to the feed for other users.
+It also shows how to handle the state management in all UI overviews.
+Next, you will learn how data exchange between device and Nostr protocol is working.
+This documentation exactly describe what is going on behind the scene when a user hits the send button for sending a message to the feed for other users.

 This documentation is aimed at beginner developers and students interested in mobile UI development.
 It is offering hands-on learning with structured code snippets from the original camelus code for learning how to build an user interface for apps.